woheller69/FreeDroidWarn/README.md

 #### Set up ADB on your device

-    In Android settings find and tap the Build Number option (usually at the bottom in "About phone") seven times until you see the message ```You are now a developer!```
+    - In Android settings find and tap the Build Number option (usually at the bottom in "About phone") seven times until you see the message "You are now a developer!"

-    This enables developer options on your device.
+    - This enables developer options on your device.

-    Return to the previous screen to find Developer options at the bottom (or maybe in System).
+    - Return to the previous screen to find Developer options at the bottom (or maybe in System).

-    Now enable USB debugging in Developer options.
+    - Now enable USB debugging in Developer options.

 #### Download ADB for PC (Windows)